There are several types of insurance in Switzerland. But which types of insurance are really mandatory and which are optional?

 - break-ins, theft outside the home, robbery and pickpocketing

-- naturally occurring events such as floods, hail, avalanches, rock fall and landslides
+- naturally occurring events such as floods, hail, avalanches, landslides and mudslides

 - water damage as a result of pipes